-The Phytoplankton Ecology lab is a research unit of the Department of Biological Sciences at the Virginia Institute of Marine Science, College of William and Mary.
+The Phytoplankton Ecology lab is a research unit within the Coastal and Ocean Processes section at the Virginia Institute of Marine Science, College of William and Mary.

 Phytoplankton dynamics are a fundamental aspect of large-scale ecosystem phenomena such as biogeochemical cycling and fisheries health.
 Our lab’s aim is to understand the interactions between highly diverse components of the phytoplankton community, ranging in size from microns to millimeters and from autotrophs to mixotrophs to heterotrophs.
 Studying these interactions are important to understanding the movement of energy and materials through an ecosystem.
 We use field and laboratory experiments to explore how changes to marine environments, particularly in the coastal region where humans have a strong link to the ecosystem, will affect plankton interactions.
 Specific areas of phytoplankton research in the laboratory include: